thoom/ripple/README.md

 of executable strings that will be run after the git repo has been updated and composer has been run.
 For example, you could remove a cache directory and re-add it.

-    post_exec:
+    :post_exec:
       - rm -rf cache
       - mkdir cache
       - chmod 777 cache
-    final_exec:
+    :final_exec:
       - sudo /etc/init.d/thin restart

 Assumptions
 -----------

+ 1. You know how to set up a webserver in Ruby.
+I use an Nginx + thin set up.
+Since there are so many different preferences and options, it's up to you to figure out how you want to host this service on your server.
- 1. The server expects to be located in a subdirectory of the same parent directory as the projects it manages (for instance, inside of `/var/www`).
+ 2. The server expects to be located in a subdirectory of the same parent directory as the projects it manages (for instance, inside of `/var/www`).
- 2. The server web root should be the included `public` directory.
+ 3. The server web root should be the included `public` directory.
- 3. The server uses HTTP Basic Authentication.
+ 4. The server uses HTTP Basic Authentication.
 Preferrably, you should use Basic Authentication over SSL.
- 4. The server expects pretty URLs, in the format: `project_name/security_secret`.
+ 5. The server expects pretty URLs, in the format: `project_name/security_secret`.
     * *project_name* is the name of the working directory (in your /var/www folder).
     * *security_secret* is a secret you set on a per project basis in your ripple_config.yml file.
 A sample ripple_config file:

-		    username: myuser
+		    :username: myuser
-		    password: secretpassword
+		    :password: secretpassword
-		    secret:
+		    :secret:
 		      myproject: abc123456

     So an example of a POST url for Bitbucket or Github for my server: